MindaugasVaitkus2/AI-From-Scratch/README.md

 Artificial conscious dates back to ancient Greece, where philosopher and mythical stories have paved its way to what we call as Artificial Intelligence.

+*I believe that whatever the universe is about to see in the future already exists in our past and present.
+Nothing is new.
+Its all hidden in the Womb of the Universe.*

 The field of AI research was founded at a workshop held on the campus of Dartmouth College during the summer of 1956 where the term Artificial Intelligence was coined for the first time.
 But before that history has witnessed a different form of inception for AI.

 ## Rossum’s Universal Robots (R.U.R.)